princomp/princomp.github.io/source/lectures/arrays/default_resizing.md

 # Default Values and Resizing

 When created, arrays have a fixed size and are populated with some _default values_.
-We discuss here what those default values are, and how an array can be resized.
+We discuss here what those default values are, how an array can be resized, and how we can avoid resizing an array.

 ## Default Values